-For two years I wondered why and stopped using Old Blue?
+For two years I wondered why and stopped using the table.
 The same

-pelvic bench, the same sacroiliac joint anatomy, the same 'ole hands... but something was different.
+pelvic bench, the certainly no change in the sacroiliac joint anatomy and the same 'ole hands yet something was different.

-The solution?
-A derelict pair of slip slops from which the thongs had perished.
+The solution was a derelict pair of slip slops from which the thongs had perished.

 I really should have worked this out sooner as I knew that it's the principle that the great innovative chiropractor Clay Thompson used to develop the modern chiropractic adjusting table.

 But anyway, all's well that ends well.
 Old Blue is back in vogue.
 Both my patients and I are happier.

 Do you also need a pair of smelly old slip-slops in your clinic, doc?

 The sacroiliac joint, particularly in the older patient, does not always lend itself to the side posture adjustment.